ctrl-freaks/freezeframe.js/README.md

 http://ctrl-freaks.github.io/freezeframe.js/

-## 5.x TypeScript beta
+## 5.0 - TypeScript

-Freezeframe is now built in TypeScript!
+Freezeframe is now built entirely in TypeScript!
 The library will still support usage in JavaScript, but if your project uses TypeScript, you'll have access to Freezeframe's type definitions, improved input validation, and depending on your IDE/text editor, autocompletion/intellisense.

 To get started using the TypeScript beta: